Skip to main content

 Fast forward to the Power BI preview.
 With the introduction of Office 365 and Azure services, Power BI brought those Power tools online, extended the delivery to mobile devices by supporting HTML5, and included such services as the collaborative capabilities in Power BI Sites.

-However much Microsoft has appeared to ...
+However much Microsoft has appeared ...

 FREE Membership Required to View Full Content: